2104394/CS220-AU-portfolio/README.md

 * 27/10/21 read through the info about the essay <br>
 * 27/10/21 started planning DI-reflection
 * 11/11/21 plotted on the vr map
-* 11/11/21 made a start on direflection
+* 11/11/21 made a start on di reflection
 <br>

 ## TODO
 * understand what it means to use the internet more effciently <br>
 * understand how i could better use the internet and if that would change my placementon the V&R map <br>
-* watch the vsc video that is linked on the main github page
+* continue to work on di reflection
+* * think about how to improve interaction with the internet
+* * after improvement log on the vr map how they have changed
 <br>